Table of Contents

 DIY Paddle Board Anchor

-Check out this quick tutorial detailing how to make your own paddle board anchor!
+Check out this detailed tutorial detailing how to make your own paddle board anchor!
+Watch the whole thing because he also demonstrates some clever ways to use the anchor while fishing!

 Rod Holders and Cup Holders